ros-navigation/navigation2/nav2_dwb_controller/README.md

 For the most part, the DWB codebase is unchanged, other than what was required for ROS2.

-The main architectural change is due to the replacement of `MoveBase` by the `FollowPath` task interface.
+The main architectural change is due to the replacement of `MoveBase` by the `ComputeControl` task interface.

 ![ROS 1 DWB Structure](./images/DWB_Structure_Simplified.svg "ROS 1 DWB Structure")

-To support the new FollowPath task interface, the `MoveBase` adapter layer and `nav_core2` interfaces were removed.
-They were replaced by an an alternate adapter between the `FollowPath` task interface and the `DWBLocalPlanner` component.
+To support the new ComputeControl task interface, the `MoveBase` adapter layer and `nav_core2` interfaces were removed.
+They were replaced by an an alternate adapter between the `ComputeControl` task interface and the `DWBLocalPlanner` component.

 ## New local planner interface